Differentiation Strategies In The Classroom: 8 Methods For Every Teacher

 The core purpose of mastery-based teaching is to ensure that no child is left behind.

-In an ideal world, the route to mastery would have begun in kindergarten so the class group would be as homogenized as possible.
+In an ideal world, the route to mastery would begin in kindergarten so the class group would be as homogenized as possible.

-Obviously, this will not be the case for those looking to begin to implement mastery principles in their current class.
+Obviously, this is not the case for those looking to begin to implement mastery principles in their current class.

-Where there is a large range of different abilities in a class, it is very unlikely that providing challenging and demanding work to the more able students at the top of the range and easier, less demanding work to those at the bottom of the range will decrease the achievement gap in any way.
+Where there is a large range of different abilities in a class, it is very unlikely that providing challenging and demanding work to the more able students at the top of the range and easier, less demanding work to those at the bottom of the range will close the achievement gap.

-When differentiation is planned through giving students different tasks based on prior achievement, teachers are, in fact, increasing that gap.
+When differentiation is planned by giving students different tasks based on prior achievement, teachers are, in fact, increasing that gap.

 To close the gap, elementary teachers should look to the first element of the mastery cycle and establish their students’ prior knowledge: what key ideas are missing from a child’s knowledge of a subject?
 Fill those gaps.

-This is when you should be creating or using diagnostic questions which are specifically designed on a range of mathematical content to identify a child’s misconceptions.
-Craig Barton’s Eedi website has been built around these.
+This is when you should create or use diagnostic questions specifically designed on a range of mathematical content to identify a child’s misconceptions.
+Craig Barton’s Eedi website is built around these.

 Why knowledge gaps appear, and how to close them

-A child who is still reliant on using valuable working memory space to add numbers, perhaps with fingers, is likely to encounter cognitive overload when coupled with new instruction.
+Students who are still reliant on using valuable working memory space to add numbers, perhaps with fingers, are likely to encounter cognitive overload when coupled with new instruction.

-This cognitive overload prevents new information from being encoded into the student’s long-term memory, meaning they are unlikely to reach their learning goals.
+This cognitive overload prevents the encoding of new information into the student’s long-term memory, meaning they are unlikely to reach their learning goals.

-A child who is confident in their number facts is able to recall this from their long-term memory, effectively bypassing the limits of working memory, and using their working memory to focus on the new content.
+Students who are confident in their number facts can recall this from their long-term memory, effectively bypassing the limits of working memory, and using their working memory to focus on the new content.

-One of the most interesting findings from cognitive psychology over the last fifty years has been the distinction between performing well on a task and learning from that task.
+Over the last 50 years, cognitive psychology found a distinction between performing well on a task and learning from that task.

-This finding has made the most profound change in my practice since I began my teaching career.
+This finding has made the most profound change in my practice since I began my teaching career and how I teach students.

 Before, I would take students performing well on a task to be a good indication of students learning what I was teaching.
 It was always a massive frustration when in the next lesson (or in several lessons), I wanted the students to use that skill again and many were unable to recall it despite doing well in the original lesson.